About the Artists

 Day 6: Two artists fusing complex cane rods into panels, one set at a time, which are in turn used in the creation of the filigree bell body.

 Day 7: A day of rest.
-So it was written, so it shall
+So it was written, so it shall be

 Day 8: One artist engaged in making clappers all day,